conan-io/docs/reference/conanfile/tools/env/virtualbuildenv.rst

   like PATH, LD_LIBRARY_PATH, etc, and any other variable defined in the dependencies ``buildenv_info`` corresponding to the ``build`` context, and to the current installed configuration.
 If a repeated call is done with other settings, a different file will be created.
+  After the execution or sourcing of this file, a new deactivation script will be generated, capturing the current environment, so the environment can be restored when desired.
+The file will be named also following the current active configuration, like ``deactivate_conanbuildenv-release-x86_64.bat``.
 - conanbuild.(bat|sh): Accumulates the calls to one or more other scripts, in case there are multiple tools in the generate process that create files, to give one single convenient file for all.
 This only calls the latest specific configuration one, that is, if ``conan install`` is called first for Release build type, and then for Debug, ``conanbuild.(bat|sh)`` script will call the Debug one.

-After the execution of one of those files, a new deactivation script will be generated, capturing the current environment, so the environment can be restored when desired.
-The file will be named also following the current active configuration, like ``deactivate_conanbuildenv-release-x86_64.bat``.
+- deactivate_conanbuild.(bat|sh): Accumulates the deactivation calls defined in the above ``conanbuild.(bat|sh)``.
+  This file should only be called after the accumulated activate has been called first.

 Constructor
 +++++++++++